apache/drill/metastore/iceberg-metastore/README.md

 ### Metadata Storage Format

-By default, Metadata will be stored in Parquet files.
+Iceberg tables support data storage in three formats: Parquet, Avro, ORC.
+Drill metadata will be stored in Parquet files.
+This format was chosen over others since it is column oriented and efficient in terms of disk I/O when specific columns need to be queried.

-Each parquet file will hold information for one partition.
+Each Parquet file will hold information for one partition.
 Partition keys will depend on Metastore component characteristics.
 For example, for `tables` component, partitions keys are storage plugin, workspace, table name and metadata key.

 Parquet files name will be based on `UUID` to ensure uniqueness.

-Iceberg also supports data storage in Avro and ORC files, writing metadata in these formats can be added later.
+If somehow collision occurs, modify operation in Metastore will fail.

 ## Metastore Operations flow